 \section{Introduction}

-Petrov's prediction \cite{petrov2015prediction} of a new ultracold phase of bosonic quantum matter stabilized by Lee-Huang-Yang (LHY) corrections to the mean-field framework unleashed a torrent of investigations, both theoretical and experimental, about the nature and dynamics of this self-bound state, named quantum droplet, due to its hydrodynamic-like properties.
-In the past decade, these droplets have been observed in dipolar gases of dysprosium and erbium \cite{kadau2016observing,ferrier2016observation,schmitt2016self,chomaz2016quantum}, as well as in binary mixtures of potassium isotopes \cite{cabrera2018quantum,semeghini2018self,cheiney2018bright}.
+Petrov's prediction \cite{petrov2015prediction} of a new ultracold phase of bosonic quantum matter stabilized by the Lee-Huang-Yang (LHY) fluctuating corrections to the mean-field model triggered a huge torrent of investigations, both theoretical and experimental, into the nature and dynamics of this self-bound state, termed a quantum droplet due to its hydrodynamic properties.
+In the last decade, these quantum droplets have been observed in dipolar gases of dysprosium and erbium \cite{kadau2016observing,ferrier2016observation,schmitt2016self,chomaz2016quantum}, as well as in binary mixtures of potassium isotopes \cite{cabrera2018quantum,semeghini2018self,cheiney2018bright}.

-Droplet formation occurs as a result of differences in scaling between the mean-field terms and the LHY corrections.
-In bosonic 3D systems where droplets are allowed to form, the mean-field terms have different signs (intraspecies being repulsive and interspecies being attractive), mostly canceling each other, with a net effect scaling with $-n^{5/2}$, where $n$ is the local density.
-The possibility of droplet states arises because the repulsive LHY correction to this system also scales with $n^{5/2}$, compensating the net result of the mean-field terms by creating a local minimum in the system's energy curves and preventing the usual collapse.
-Interestingly, 1D Bose gases have led to droplet formation with the inverse setup: a net mean-field effect being repulsive and scaling with $n^{3/2}$ and collapse being prevented due to attractive LHY corrections scaling with $-n^{3/2}$ \cite{petrov2016ultradilute}.
-The particularities of this dimensional crossover have been the topic of many recent and ongoing research efforts \cite{edler2017quantum,tylutki2020collective,edmonds2020quantum}.
+The established analytical consensus states that quantum droplet formation occurs as a result of scaling differences between mean-field terms and LHY corrections to the energy density expression.
+In 3D bosonic systems where droplets can form, the mean-field terms have different signs (intraspecies being repulsive and interspecies being attractive), largely canceling each other out, with a net effect scaling with $-n^{5/2}$, where $n$ is the local density of excitations.
+The possibility of droplet states arises because the repulsive LHY correction for this system scales with $n^{5/2}$ , compensating for the net result of the mean-field terms, creating a local minimum in the system's energy curves and preventing the usual collapse.
+In contrast, 1D Bose gases led to droplet formation with an inverse configuration: a liquid mean-field effect being repulsive and scaling with $n^{3/2}$ and a collapse being prevented due to attractive LHY corrections scaling with $-n^{3/2}$ \cite{petrov2016ultradilute,parisi2019liquid,bottcher2021new,luo2021new}.
+The particularities of this dimensional crossover have been the subject of many recent and ongoing research efforts \cite{edler2017quantum,tylutki2020collective,edmonds2020quantum}.